Santosh-Anupoju-7/Social-Media-Influencer-Engagement-Analysis/README.md

 ## 📂 Dataset

-The dataset contains:
+The dataset includes:

 * Influencer name
 * Followers
 * Engagement rate
-* Likes, comments, etc.
+* Likes, comments, and other metrics

 ## 🛠️ Tools Used